MEAC Football Media Day, presented by Cricket, set for Friday | ExBulletin

 MEAC Football Media Day, presented by Cricket, set for Friday

-Head coaches and two student athletes from the MEAC’s six footballing institutions will be in attendance.
-There will be a live show, streamed on MEAC’s YouTube page and MEACSports.com, hosted by ESPN’s Tiffany Greene and Jay Walker.
+Head coaches and two student-athletes from the MEAC’s six footballing institutions will be in attendance.
+There will be a live show, streamed on the MEACs YouTube page and MEACSports.com, hosted by ESPNs Tiffany Greene and Jay Walker.
 In addition, each coach and student-athlete will be available for one-on-one interviews with the media present.

 There will be no lunch this year.

 Retrieving credentials for media present starts at 8:30 AM.
-Media in person will be subject to COVID-19 protocols, including (but not limited to) possible testing, masking, and social distancing in accordance with the CDC and the Commonwealth of Virginia.
+Media in person will be subject to COVID-19 protocols, including (but not limited to) masking and social distancing in accordance with the CDC and the Commonwealth of Virginia.
 The MEAC strongly recommends wearing personal media masks.

 The 2021 MEAC football season kicks off on Saturday, August 28 in Atlanta, Georgia, with the Cricket MEAC/SWAC Challenge Kickoff, pitting North Carolina Central against Alcorn State.
 The game kicks off at 7 p.m. live on ESPN.